CodeIntelligenceTesting/jazzer.js/docs/fuzz-settings.md

 - Default values from the [`defaultOptions`](../packages/core/options.ts) object (names in camel case format, e.g. `fuzzTarget`)
+- Configuration file values (e.g. `jazzerjsrc` or Jest configuration files)
 - Environment variables (names in upper snake case format with `JAZZER_` prefix, e.g. `JAZZER_FUZZ_TARGET=Foo`)
 - CLI arguments (names in lower snake case format, e.g. `--fuzz_target=Foo`)
-- Integration specific configuration (e.g. `jazzerjsrc` or Jest configuration files)

 **Note**: The CLI provides abbreviations for common arguments, e.g. `--includes` can be abbreviated to `-i`.
 Only the main argument name is supported in other